Yoon Sa-bong

 Yoon Sa-bong (born June 5, 1980) is a South Korean actress and singer.
 She made her debut in musical show "Nonsense" (2006).
 She also appeared in dramas, The Tale of Nokdu, Love Returns and Hi Bye, Mama!.

 Biography and career

-She was born on June 5 in 1980.
+She was born on June 5, 1980.
 She completed her studies from Kyungsung University.
 She made her debut as an actress in 2006.
 In 2008 she got Fox Award in 2nd Daegu Music Awards.
 After her debut as an actress, she has appeared in several films and television dramas including Hi Bye, Mama!, The Tale of Nokdu and Love Returns.
 She appeared in movies such as Finding Mr. Destiny and Kim Ji-young: Born 1982.